-In Germany, we moved into a new production building only around 1.5 years ago.
+In Auerbach (Germany), we moved into a new building for production and administration at the end of 2019.
 In this regard, attention was paid to state-of-the-art construction methods, supply efficiency, and an optimized use of energy during construction.
 100 per cent of the lighting is accounted for by LED lights or other sustainable technologies.